 She holds a first grade black belt in aikido and was authorized by her teacher to open her own dojo, where she taught for 10 years in Xalapa.
-(When Nangpel led daily sessions of physical exercise for student groups visiting India for teachings from His Holiness the 17th Karmapa, she was dubbed by these students from California “The Ninja Nun” —a fact of which the other nuns are fond of reminding her!)
+(When Nangpel led daily sessions of physical exercise for student groups visiting India for teachings, she was dubbed by these students from California “The Ninja Nun” —a fact of which the other nuns are fond of reminding her!)

 Nangpel first encountered the Dharma in the Theravada tradition, where she practiced meditation seriously for two years.
-Her engagement with Tibetan Buddhism began in Xalapa, Mexico, where she met Geshe Thabkay of Deer Park Monastery in Madison, Wisconsin.
-She began traveling to Deer Park to attend the summer courses in Buddhist philosophy taught by Geshe Lhundup Sopa.
+Her engagement with Tibetan Buddhism began in Xalapa, Mexico and she later began traveling to Madison, Wisconsin to attend summer courses in Buddhist philosophy, where she first met Damchö.

 Over the coming years, she co-translated the Sanghata Sutra into Spanish, as her commitment to her spiritual path intensified.
 With the intention of seeking monastic vows, she traveled to India with Damchö, with whom she stayed preparing for her ordination.
-At the end of 2007, she met His Holiness the Karmapa, at the same time as she and Damchö met Dapel, and weeks later Nangpel went forth as a Buddhist nun, receiving her shramanerika vows from His Holiness the Dalai Lama in 2008, in the same ordination ceremony as Dapel.
+At the end of 2007, she met Damchö and Dapel, and weeks later Nangpel went forth as a Buddhist nun, receiving her shramanerika vows from His Holiness the Dalai Lama in 2008, in the same ordination ceremony as Dapel.

 Nangpel is a founding member of the Dharmadatta Nuns’ Community and lived in India from the time of her ordination.
 She traveled annually to Nepal to participate in the study program at Pullahari monastery, and has undergone intensive meditation training, having received the Ocean of Certainty transmission from Tai Situ Rinpoche over the course of six years.
 This course of training in meditation requires two hours of daily meditation using specific techniques, and culminates in Mahamudra meditation.

-Her first translation assignment as a nun was Nagarjuna’s Letter to a Friend, which she and Damchö translated together from Tibetan into Spanish for the annual teachings during Kagyu Monlam in Bodhgaya in 2009.
-Over the subsequent years, she has translated a number of other texts into Spanish, including two books by His Holiness the Karmapa: Por el camino de la compasión (Editorial Tiempo Nuevo) and Ojos que jamás se cierran: El cultivo de la compasión (Editorial Albricias).
+Her first translation assignment as a nun was Nagarjuna’s Letter to a Friend, which she and Damchö translated together from Tibetan into Spanish in 2009.
+Over the subsequent years, she has translated a number of other texts into Spanish, including Por el camino de la compasión (Editorial Tiempo Nuevo) and Ojos que jamás se cierran: El cultivo de la compasión (Editorial Albricias).

 The “Ninja Nun” has a son and granddaughter.
 She is currently engaging in personal meditation retreats in Mexico.